 When you have a new translation, or an update of an old translation, you need to update the cms.mo files (the compiled versions of the cms.po files).
-You can run ./prerequisites.py build_110n to update all translations, and the usual python setup.py install to install them.
+You can run python setup.py compile_catalog to update the cms.mo files for all translations (or add the -l argument to update only the one for a given locale).
+The usual python setup.py install will do this automatically.
+Note that, to have the new strings, you need to restart the web server.